 Joe peddles his punch.

 Shepherd’s Pie dates back to King Henry VIII.
 Legend has it that the British ruler was livid when he found out that one of his abbots was building an elaborate and expensive kitchen.
 The wise abbot abated the King’s anger by sending him a delicious, warm pie.
 Two early examples were shepherd’s pie and cottage pie.
-Shepherd’s pie was made with lamb and vegetables, and cottage pie was made with beef and vegetables.
+Shepherd’s pie was made with lamb and vegetables while cottage pie was made with beef and vegetables.
 Both are topped with potatoes and baked until the mixture is hot and the potato crust browns.
 Shepherd’s pie is also an economical way to use leftovers from the ubiquitous Sunday roast.

 Gingerbread Scones derive from the Scottish bannock, which was a soft cake of barley meal baked on an iron plate known as a girdle—the forerunner to the hotplate.
 The round-shaped bannock was cut into four pieces, the individual triangles of which are called scones.
-Gingerbread products date back some eight centuries in the United Kingdom; the use of ginger as a spice dates back even more centuries before its appearance in Britain.
+Gingerbread products date back some eight centuries in the United Kingdom; the use of ginger as a spice dates back even further centuries before its appearance in Britain.
 Gingerbread evolved through the addition of ginger, honey and fat to coarse meal dough.
 The light texture was achieved by natural fermentation of the dough.
-The church helped the popularity of gingerbread because the first breads were shaped as religious figures or figures of saints, which may be how the first Gingerbread Men were born.
+The church helped the popularity of gingerbread because the first breads were shaped as religious figures or figures of saints, which may be how the first Gingerbread men were born.

-Holiday Trifle was once described by early 20th century Supreme Court Justice Oliver Wendell Holmes as “that most wonderful object of domestic art . . .with its charming confusion of cream and cake and almonds and jam and jelly and wine and cinnamon and froth.”
-The first trifles were very much like fools (old confections of pureed fruit mixed with cream), and indeed, the two terms were used almost interchangeably for many years.
+Holiday Trifle was once described by early 20th-century Supreme Court Justice Oliver Wendell Holmes as “that most wonderful object of domestic art . . .with its charming confusion of cream and cake and almonds and jam and jelly and wine and cinnamon and froth.”
+The first trifles were very much like fruit fools (old confections of pureed fruit mixed with cream) and, indeed, the two terms were used almost interchangeably for many years.
 The very first known recipe from 1596 bears almost no resemblance to what we now call a trifle, which comes from the Old French “trufle,” and literally means something whimsical or of little consequence.
 Trifles are not just for Christmas; in Britain, the trifle is a popular year-round party dish, particularly with children who love all the layers of cake, fruit, custard and cream, and the bold pattern of the decoration on top.

 Porter was introduced into England in 1720.
 It differs from beer because of the kind of malt used.
 At the time, it was common for a customer in a tavern to order a pint of “three threads,” which was equal portions of ale, beer and two-penny (the strongest beer, costing two-pence a quart).
 Because each one of these liquors had to be drawn from a separate vat, a brewer named Harwood devised a plan of brewing a drink that would yield the same flavor as these three combined ingredients.
-The drink originally was called “entire” or “entire butt” because it was taken from one butt or vat, but when the drink became popular and ordered frequently by porters, it soon took on that profession’s name.
-Extra-strong porter that was extra strong was known as “stout porter” and, eventually, “stout.”
+The drink originally was called “entire” or “entire butt” because it was taken from one butt, or vat, but when the drink became popular and ordered frequently by porters, it soon took on that profession’s name.
+Extra-strong porter that was known as “stout porter” and, eventually, “stout.”

 The "Turkey Boy" experiences some of Scrooge's early change of heart.